 The deliveryMassager program we have introduced in this paper is an essential tool for coercing the stochastic seismic outputs from the Delivery seismic inversion tool to formats suitable for flow simulation or further 3D modelling and analysis.
 It performs a merging of expert-prescribed lateral correlations with the vertical correlations inferred in the inversion, which is essential for the generation of both realistic most-likely-case models and for uncertainty studies using stochastic realisations.
-Hard observations, faulting information, and segmentation requirement are honoured.
-The massaging process generates industry-standard cornerpoint grid formats usable directly by common 3D modelling tools and flow simulators.
+Hard observations, faulting information, and segmentation requirements are honoured.
+The massaging process industry-standard generates cornerpoint grid formats usable directly by common 3D modelling tools and flow simulators.

-8 Acknowledgements
+Acknowledgements

-James Gunning and Chris White gratefully acknowledges generous funding from the BHP Billiton technology program.
-Discussions with Didier Renard from l'Ecole des Mines de Paris were greatly appreciated.
+James Gunning and Chris White gratefully acknowledge generous funding from the BHP Billiton technology program.
+Discussions with Didier Renard from the Ecole des Mines de Paris were greatly appreciated.